onideen/mftp/README.md

 *	If there is something wrong with the swarming file the client dies a horrible death.
 *	The mftp client checks for error responses each time it gets a response from the server.
 If an error response is found it exits with the appropriate exit code and write something useful to stderr.
 *	If **one** thread fails, the whole program fails!
+*	If *swarm-config-file* does not exists the program exits